nuejs/nue/packages/nuejs.org/docs/custom-components.md

 ```

 ### Islands
-If a component is not defined server-side in a `.html` file, it can still be rendered directly as a custom element on the client side:
+If a component is not defined server-side in a `.html` file, it is rendered directly as a custom element on the client side.
+For example:

 ```html
 <!-- this gets rendered on the client-side -->
 <image-gallery custom="image-gallery"/>
 ```

-In this case, the component is automatically mounted on the client side.
-Nue will first look for an implementation of the component or island defined in a `.dhtml` file.
+In this case, Nue will first look for an implementation of the component or island defined in a `.dhtml` file.
 If it is not found, a standard Web Component will be mounted as specified in a `.js` or `.ts` file.
-This allows for flexibility in using interactive elements without the need for server-side definitions.

-### Passing data
+## Passing data
 You can pass data to your components using attributes.
-These attributes can either be direct values or reference data from the [application data](settings.html) when the attribute name starts with a colon.
-This flexibility allows for dynamic data handling within your components.
+These attributes can either be direct values or reference data from the [unstructured data](content.html) when the attribute name starts with a colon

 #### Markdown example
 In Markdown content, you can pass data as follows: